 When Christ returns, the dead will rise — they will be resurrected.
-"With what body do they come?" some ask.
+“With what body do they come?” some ask.
 Will their atoms be re-assembled?
 Will there be male and female?
 Will we recognize one another?
 Will we look young, or old?
-And many other questions are asked.
+Many other questions are asked.

 It is understandable that we ask.
 But it is also understandable that we cannot understand what immortal life will be like, just as a fetus cannot understand what adult life is like, or a blind person has difficulty in understanding color.
 Perhaps being glorified will be like entering new dimensions that we have never known before.
 We do not have the words to describe it because our words are based on our experiences in this age.
 Just as we cannot describe the aroma of coffee, we cannot describe our future life.

 Scripture also tells us that when Christ returns, we will be like him (1 John 3:2).
-Paul tells us that our bodies will be changed when the final trumpet sounds (1 Cor.
-15:51-52).
-And this brings us back to the question of what our bodies will be like.
+Paul tells us that our bodies will be changed when the final trumpet sounds (1 Corinthians 15:51-52).
+This brings us back to the question of what our bodies will be like.

 The resurrected Jesus

 After his resurrection, Jesus could be recognized as Jesus.
 Special intervention was needed to prevent two disciples from recognizing him (Luke 24:16).
-Jesus had flesh and bones, and some of the marks of crucifixion (v.
+Jesus had flesh and bones, and some (but not all) of the marks of crucifixion (v.
 39).
 He could be touched, and he could eat.
-But he could also miraculously appear in locked rooms, or ascend into heaven (John 20:19-20; Acts 1:9).
+He could also appear in locked rooms, or ascend into heaven (John 20:19-20; Acts 1:9).

 But is this the way Jesus now is?
-Is there a five foot six inch body of flesh and bones somewhere in outer space?
+Is there a five-foot-six-inch body of flesh and bones somewhere in outer space?
 Is Jesus normally invisible, or does his body shine in glory, or does he look like a lamb that has been slain — a lamb with seven horns and seven eyes?
-(Rev. 5:6).
+(Revelation 5:6).
 Or are all of these appearances merely appearances, not necessarily a permanent shape or form?

-I see a couple of basic facts here: First, that the tomb was empty and the body of Jesus was gone.
-Second, that the resurrected Jesus had a body, although that body had some extraordinary properties.
-The simplest way to connect these two facts is to conclude that the body of Jesus was resurrected and changed.
+Here are some basic facts: First, the tomb was empty and the body of Jesus was gone.
+Second, resurrected Jesus had a body, although that body had some extraordinary properties.
+One way to connect these two facts is to conclude that the body of Jesus was brought back to life and changed.
 The new Jesus had physical continuity with the old Jesus, but there were important differences.

 Our questions about “size” and “location” are based on limits that probably do not apply to Jesus Christ.
 Such questions may make no more sense than asking what purple smells like — we are asking about a condition with terminology that is not suited for that condition.

-Paul tells us that we will be changed — metamorphosized (1 Cor.
-15:51).
-The body will then be imperishable, immortal, glorious, powerful and spiritual (vs. 42-44, 53).
-But yet it will be a body, and it will have some continuity with the old body.
+Paul tells us that we will be changed — metamorphosed (1 Corinthians 15:51).
+The body will then be imperishable, immortal, glorious, powerful and spiritual (verses 42-44, 53).
+But it will be a body, and it will have some continuity with the old body.

 The point is that there is continuity as well as change.
-It is not like the old body is totally abandoned, nor is it totally kept.
-We do not worry about reassembling all of the atoms that were once part of our bodies (that would be impossible, for bodies decompose after death and their atoms become atoms of other things, sometimes of other people's bodies).
+The old body is not abandoned, nor is it totally kept.
+We do not worry about reassembling all of the atoms that were once part of our bodies (that would be impossible, for bodies decompose after death and their atoms become incorporated into other things, sometimes of other people’s bodies).
 But Paul still talks about the resurrection of the body.